SDU now has four internal prizes in connection with SDUs Annual Celebration:

 Please, see the nomination guidelines below.

-The prizes will be awarded at the TEK Summer Party 21.
-June, 2024.
+The prizes will be awarded at the TEK Summer Party 2025, on the 20th of June.

 The TEK Management will nominate TEK staff for the SDU prizes from the recipients of the previous years’ TEK Prize recipients (one in each category).